prabhuc94/flexi_peer/README.md

-# PeerDart: Simple peer-to-peer with WebRTC
+# FlexiPeer: Simple peer-to-peer with WebRTC

 PeerDart provides a complete, configurable, and easy-to-use peer-to-peer API built on top of WebRTC, supporting both data channels and media streams.